Camp of Boulogne

-The Boulogne camp may designate two military camps around Boulogne-sur-Mer in France.
+The Boulogne camp refers to two military camps established around Boulogne-sur-Mer in France.

 First camp

 The first camp was prepared by Julius Caesar in 54 BC to prepare the fleet for his second expedition to Britain.

-One hypothesis is that Julius Caesar set up his camp at the current location of the old City of Boulogne-sur-Mer.
+One hypothesis is that Caesar set up his camp at the current location of the old City of Boulogne-sur-Mer.
 Some historians believe that the Old City was built on the camp; at a vicinity to Itius port which he cites in Chapter IV of its Gallic Wars: